Wallace House’s designated colour is yellow.

-If you have any ideas for House events, please see Mr Salmon or your House Captains.
+If you have any ideas for House events, please see Mr Stevens or your House Captains.

 In 1872 Wallace built a house called ‘The Dell’ in Grays (now 25 College Avenue), one of the first in the country to be build out of concrete.
 He lived there with his family from 1872 – 1876.